Learn more about KUA's inspired teachers and the courses they teach.

 Kay has taught dance at Kimball Union Academy since 1995.
 Prior to that, she danced professionally in New York, San Francisco, and Washington, DC.
 She has been a member of the David Gordon Pick-Up Company, Susan Foster and Dancers, and Richard Bull Dance Theatre and has had the pleasure of performing throughout the United States and Europe.

 Kay firmly believes dance is an art form for everyone and prides herself on developing a program that serves both the highly trained as well as the novice dancer.
 A devoted teacher and innovative choreographer, Kay practices her craft with her students, and together they discover the joys of choreography and the thrill, dedication, collaboration and reward of performance.
-Like many of her colleagues, she has worn many hats at the Academy, including Chair of the Arts Department for eleven years.
-Kay currently leads the Arts Scholar Program, the Senior Capstone Project and is a college advisor.
+Like many of her colleagues, she has worn many hats at the Academy, and is currently chair of Arts Department and co-leads the Arts Scholar Program.
 She also loves yoga and is glad to share her practice with the community.